 Yes, even if you have no prior experience or knowledge with game design, a bootcamp still teaches you everything you need to have a career in the field.

-The price of game development bootcamps varies.
-Many of them are significantly less expensive than a game design degree program.
-Most bootcamps also offer some form of financial aid or income-share agreement.
+The average coding costs $11,727.
+Many bootcamps are significantly cheaper than a game development degree program.
+Most bootcamps also offer some form of financial aid or income share agreement.

-While a job isn’t guaranteed, many game development bootcamps help students with finding a job through career services.
+While a job isn’t guaranteed, many game development bootcamps help students find a job through career services.
 Some bootcamps even offer tuition reimbursement if students cannot find a job after graduating from the program.